slashmcp/mcp-registry/docs/FIX_PLAYWRIGHT_BROWSERS.md

 ## Notes
 - `PLAYWRIGHT_BROWSERS_PATH` tells Playwright where to expect the downloaded browsers.
 - The Dockerfile now installs `playwright` globally and runs `npx playwright install chromium --with-deps` during the build, ensuring the binary exists inside `/ms-playwright-browsers`.
+- The image now creates `/ms-playwright-browsers` as root and chowns it to `nodejs`, so the service can write browser artifacts at runtime without `EACCES`.

 ### 2. Verify Installation